Today's Articles

 From 1955 to 1958, Hill was a researcher for the Social Planning Council of Metropolitan Toronto.
 From 1958 to 1960, he was Executive Secretary of the North York Social Planning Council.
 In 1960, he was the assistant director of the Alcoholism and Drug Addiction Research Foundation.
 From 1961 to 1962, he taught in the sociology department at the University of Toronto.
 In 1962, he was the first full-time director of the Ontario Human Rights Commission.

-In 1972, he became the Ontario Human Rights Commissioner.
-In 1973, he resigned to create his human rights consulting firm.
+In 1972, he became the Ontario Human Rights Commissioner and resigned to create his human rights consulting firm.
 From 1984 to 1989, he was the Ontario Ombudsman.
-He founded the Ontario Black History Society.
-In 1981, he published The Freedom Seekers: Blacks in Early Canada.
-In 1993, he was awarded the Order of Ontario.
-In 1999, he was made an Officer of the Order of Canada.
+He founded the Ontario Black History Society and published The Freedom Seekers: Blacks in Early Canada in 1981.
+In 1993, he was awarded the Order of Ontario and made an Officer of the Order of Canada in 1999.
 Daniel Grafton Hill III died on June 26, 2003.